Good Bones Coming This September

 “Good Bones” episode of Madam Secretary on CBS

-An excerpt of Maggie Smith’s poem “Good Bones” will be read on the one-hour CBS drama Madam Secretary, starring Téa Leoni.
-The episode—which will be titled “Good Bones”—will air on Sunday, April 9.
+An excerpt of Maggie Smith’s poem “Good Bones” was read on the one-hour CBS drama Madam Secretary, starring Téa Leoni.
+The episode, titled “Good Bones,” aired Sunday, April 9.

 West Cork Literary Festival